jonathanezeugo/Data_Journalism_and_D3_Challenge/README.md

 ![4-scatter_c](Images/4-scatter_c.JPG)

-* Also all of the CSV data were bound to eacg circle, allowing for easily determining each x or y values when each label is clicked.
+* Also all of the CSV data were bound to each circle, allowing for easily determining each x or y values when each label is clicked.

 #### 2. Incorporating d3-tip